programmfabrik/easydb-documentation/en/sysadmin/eas/installation/installation.md

 > HTTPS is set up outside of docker and not by the method described here.
 The following example will only illustrate the requirements of the EAS in particular constellations.

-You want the EAS service to be available across multiple virtual hosts Usually several VirtualHost sections in Apache configuration used.
+You want the EAS service to be available across multiple virtual hosts usually several VirtualHost sections in Apache configuration used.

 From **version 4.2.40** this is without problems with the macro `EasydbAssetServerExt` is possible.
-In addition to `EasydbAssetServer` A unique identifier is selected for each VirtualHost entry (The 2nd parameter):
+In addition to `EasydbAssetServer` a unique identifier is selected for each VirtualHost entry
+(The 2nd parameter):

 ~~~~